victor-smirnov/digital-philosophy/Artificial Intelligence.md

 This work is focused on a functional account to consciousness and two basic functions: Observer and Agency.
 Important applied questions like computational foundations of _feelings_ and _intuition_ (pretty hard topics for computational modeling) are currently left aside (for the future).

-The main contribution of this work (besides multi-disciplinary compilation) is the concept of _higher-order computational phenomena_ in self-referential systems, when space-time properties of a computation over some object may become a part of _description_ of this object.
+The main contribution of this work (besides multi-disciplinary compilation) is the concept of _higher-order computational phenomena_ (HOCP) in self-referential systems, when space-time properties of a computation over some object may become a part of _description_ of this object.
 See [the main ideas](#higher-order) section.

 This work is not yet sufficiently self-consistent, sections may contradict each other slightly.